 But after the House voted to impeach President Trump on Dec.
 18, his odds to win the 2020 election actually improved.
 The impeachment itself has rallied and activated his base, which is common going back to Bill Clinton in 1998.
 His acquittal certainly won’t hurt his odds.
-With unemployment low and still no consensus candidate on the Democratic side, Trump is now at an all-time best among oddsmakers for reelection.
+Unemployment was low.
+The Democrats had no consensus candidate to rally around.